alextickle/Breakfast-Club/README.md

 ### Reformat and Reseed Database
 ---

- If you already have a local bc_development database then login to postgres using the cli and run the following commands:
+ If you already have a local bc_dev database then login to postgres using the cli and run the following commands:

 ```
-\c bc_development
+\c bc_dev
 DROP TABLE "Messages", "Users", "Bevents", "Places", "GuestLists", "Messages", "SequelizeMeta" CASCADE;
 ```